connormaas/private-projects/README.md

 ## Overview

-The following is a comprehensive collection of my non-public projects.
-Detailed descriptions of each project are included in the sections below.
-For quick access to private project repositories, I have provided the links:
+This file consists of comprehensive descriptions for my non-public projects, accompanied by the links to said projects.
+For quick access to the private project repositories, I have provided the links below:

 - Cache Simulation: https://github.com/connormaas/cache-sim
 - Malloc: https://github.com/connormaas/malloc